Show All Answers

 Forms are also available at the Animal Shelter at 1345 W Kettleman Lane.
 Office hours are 9:30 a.m. to 4:30 p.m, Monday through Friday, and 11 a.m. to 4 p.m.
 Saturday.
-The shelter is closed Sundays and observed holidays, typically the last Friday of each month.
-During open hours, department staff may be away responding to service calls or busy with animals inside the shelter.
+The shelter is closed Sundays and observed holidays.

-Payments may be made at the Animal Shelter at 1345 West Kettleman Lane.
-Paying by mail, however, will be the most convenient method for more pet owners.
-Payments can be mailed to:215 W Elm StreetLodi, CA 95240
+Payments may be made in person at the Lodi Animal Shelter at 1345 West Kettleman Lane.
+Paying by mail, however, is also available.
+Payments can be mailed to:1345 W. Kettleman Lane, Lodi Ca 95242.

 Licenses may be obtained at any time, but they will not be valid after the rabies certificate's expiration date.
 Licenses must be renewed before their expiration dates.

 Licensing pets encourages a healthy pet population and allows lost pets to quickly be reunited with their owners.
 Additionally, licensing is required by the Lodi Municipal Ordinance.
 Pet owners who fail to license their dogs or cats could face legal sanctions.